Simon Stagg: Fictional character biography

 Simon Stagg is the unscrupulous owner and CEO of Stagg Enterprises and the father of Sapphire Stagg.
-Adventurer Rex Mason wanted to win the hand of Sapphire Stagg.
-Simon sent Rex to Egypt to retrieve a meteor referred as the Orb of Ra.
-Unbeknownst to Rex, Simon had his brutish Neanderthal bodyguard Java attack him and leave him for dead.
-Rex was near the Orb of Ra and was exposed to it leading to his transformation into Metamorpho.
+He sent adventurer Rex Mason to Egypt to retrieve a meteor referred as the Orb of Ra, during which he was exposed to its energy and transformed into Metamorpho.

-Sometime later, Simon Stagg tricked the Metal Men into attacking the Justice League and had Java detain Rocket Red #4 and Animal Man.
-It turned out that Rex had a baby, who harmed whatever it touched.
-Metamorpho handed the baby over to Simon, who became convinced he would now die, harmed like Java had been moments earlier.
-Simon came through unharmed since something in his genetic structure protected him just as it did with the baby's mother.
-Simon's stance softened, and everyone was allowed to go.
-Doc Magnus of the Metal Men offered his services to Simon in creating new arms for Java.
-On the way home, Metamorpho's friends were puzzled as to how he knew Simon would be unaffected by the child.
-Metamorpho indicates that he had hoped the baby would kill Simon.
+Sometime later, Stagg tricked the Metal Men into attacking the Justice League and had Java detain Rocket Red and Animal Man.
+It turned out that Rex and Sapphire had an infant son named Joey, who possesses harmful and uncontrollable transmutation abilities.
+After Joey injures Java, Metamorpho hands him to Stagg, who becomes convinced that Joey will kill him.
+However, Stagg is unharmed since something in his genetic structure protects him and Sapphire.
+Stagg's stance softened, and everyone was allowed to go.
+On the way home, Metamorpho's friends were puzzled as to how he knew Stagg would be unaffected by the child.
+Metamorpho indicates that he had hoped the baby would kill Stagg.